joansed/getting_started/README.md

 # getting_started
-An first step in learning git version control
+An first step in learning git version control.

+Here I have made a change locally.